skonfig/extra/type/__xymon_server/man.rst

 DESCRIPTION
 -----------
-This cdist type installs a Xymon (https://www.xymon.com/) server and (optional) required helper packages.
+This type installs a Xymon (https://www.xymon.com/) server and (optional) required helper packages.

 This includes the Xymon client as a dependency, so NO NEED to install